model-checking/kani-vscode-extension/docs/user-guide.md

 ### Debug Kani unit test

-By setting breakpoints and clicking the `Debug test (Kani)` button, you are taken into the debugger panel which allows you to peer into the counter examples or values for which the assert fails.
+By setting breakpoints and clicking the `Debug Test (Kani)` button, you are taken into the debugger panel which allows you to peer into the counter examples or values for which the assert fails.

 ![Image: show debugging.gif](../resources/screenshots/show%20debugging.gif)